GaloisInc/ivorylang-org/pages/ivory-reference.md

 The first area is the Global area.
 The Global area is always in scope and exists for the whole lifetime of the Ivory program.
-The Global area is abbreviated to 'G' when it appears in a reference's type.
+The Global area is abbreviated to `G` when it appears in a reference's type.

-The second area is the Stack area (abbreviate 'S').
+The second area is the Stack area (abbreviate `S`).
 Each function gets its own Stack area and this area refers to the stack space of the C stack for the function.